chauff/cse1500-web-transcripts/Lecture-3.md

 Having only two scopes available results in some unexpected code behavior, which can be especially confusing for JavaScript beginners.
 Let's look at one popular example.

 Imagine we want to print out the numbers 1 to 10.
-This is easy to achieve in JavaScript, just like in any other language:
+This is easy to achieve in JavaScript, just like in any other language :point_down: :

 ```javascript
 for (var i = 1; i <= 10; i++) {